Why Do Cats Have Wet Noses?

 Your cat is all about grooming, and this can even add to that wet nose of theirs.
 Additionally, the amount of moisture in the air can be a factor, too.
 In the warmer months of the year when the humidity is high, don’t be surprised if your cat’s nose appears slightly wet to the touch more often than not.
 For your cat, they are only able to perspire through the paw pads on their feet and in between their toes.
 Which must be difficult at times with all that fur on their bodies keeping them nice and toasty.

 But that cute little nose of theirs?
 Well, that helps to keep them cool.
-And what’s even more profound is that it’s believed that having that wet nose can help them to elevate their already heightened sense of smell.
-The dampness of their nose serves to trap and hold scent particles, so that when they do take a whiff of something, they really get a good whiff of it!
+And what’s even more profound is that it’s believed that having that wet nose can help them elevate their already heightened sense of smell.
+The dampness of their nose serves to trap and hold scent particles so that when they do take a whiff of something, they really get a good whiff of it!
 And what’s even more interesting about that little wet nose of theirs?
 It has the ability to change color slightly and appear more vibrant in tone should something excite them.
-You know, like that tuna sandwich in your hand they quickly smelled out from across the house!
+You know, like that tuna sandwich in your hand, they quickly smelled out from across the house!

 why cats have we noses